DragonflyStats/IntroLaTex/12-plots.md

   \end{center}
 \end{figure}
 ...
+</code></pre>

 The first part only includes the necessary packages, the second part has only two commands as well, where \pgfplotsset{compat=newest} disables the backward compatibility for pgfplots, so we can place the legend of our graph below the plot and \usepgfplotslibrary{units} adds two new commands (x unit and y unit), which allows for nice formatting of units in brackets.

 Most parts from the last part should be self-explanatory.
 We have width, xlabel, ylabel and more.
 You should comment them out and explore them on your own.

 The most important part is:

+<pre><code>
 ...
         table[x=column 1,y=column 2,col sep=comma] {table.csv};
 ...
+</code></pre>
 Given a .csv file like:

 column 1,column 2